nimetu/docky/README.md

 Initial run of `shard01` will clone and compile ryzomcore server.
 After that shard will start.

+First run (packed_sheets are being generated) seems to have kind of race condition and client reports that shard is in maintenance mode.
+Restart shard using shard service console.

 - `docker-compose up`
   shard01 will clone and compile server on first run.
   This will take some time and docker-compose logs might not show anything at first.

+  Clone is done with `git clone -depth 1` to get only last commit and skip all the rest.
+  Run `git pull --unshallow` on sources if you want full commit history.

 Compiling will be done using `WITH_SYMBOLS=ON` for better stacktrace messages.